matrix-io/matrix-documentation/docs/matrix-os/overview/index.md

 # Overview

-MATRIX Application Manager (MOS) is open source software for hosting IoT applications.
-MATRIX Application Manager runs on node.js, and initially, applications will be written in JavaScript, however, as we finish writing SDKs, other languages will be supported.
+MATRIX Open System (MOS) is open source software for hosting IoT applications.
+MATRIX Open System runs on node.js, and initially, applications will be written in JavaScript, however, as we finish writing SDKs, other languages will be supported.
 Python is first up.

 ## Applications